Orenburg State Pedagogical University: History

 Orenburg State Pedagogical University is the oldest university in the Orenburg Oblast, as well as the second oldest higher educational institution in the region after the Orenburg Theological Seminary, founded in 1884.

 The history of the university begins in 1915, when a Teacher's institute was opened in Orenburg.
 On 19 October 1919, the Orenburg Institute of Public Education was founded on the basis of this institute.
 By a resolution of the Commission of the Council of People's Commissars of the RSFSR dated 8 July 1930, it was renamed to the Orenburg State Pedagogical Institute.

 In 1938–1957, the city of Orenburg was called Chkalov (in honor of the Soviet Air Force pilot Valery Chkalov), so the institute in those years was called Chkalov State Pedagogical Institute named after V. P. Chkalov.

 By order of the Ministry of Education of the Russian Federation No. 516 dated 23 December 1996, the Orenburg State Pedagogical Institute named after V.P.
 Chkalov was renamed to the Orenburg State Pedagogical University.

-As of 2022, the OSPU has graduated more than 48 thousand specialists.
+As of 2022, the OSPU had graduated more than 48 thousand specialists.